§ 7101 Vacancies in General Assembly; writs of election.

 § 7103 Candidates.

-(a) The county committee for each political party eligible to place candidates on the general election ballot for the most recent past general election may nominate a candidate for the special election by submitting a nomination to the department of elections for the county in which the election is to be held no later than 25 days prior to the date of the special election.
-If the legislative district up for election includes the area of more than 1 county, the county committees for each county shall agree on 1 candidate and the committee for the county where the candidate resides shall submit the nomination to the department of elections.
+(a) The county committee for each political party eligible to place candidates on the general election ballot for the most recent past general election may nominate a candidate for the special election by submitting a nomination to the Department no later than 25 days prior to the date of the special election.
+If the legislative district up for election includes the area of more than 1 county, the county committees for each county shall agree on 1 candidate and the committee for the county where the candidate resides shall submit the nomination to the Department.

 (b) A person wishing to run as an unaffiliated candidate who is eligible to hold the office up for election must file a petition in support of that person's own candidacy containing the signatures of at least 1% of all voters who are registered in the legislative district as of the first day of the month preceding the month during which the vacancy was created.
-Such person must file the petition with the department of elections in the county in which that person resides no later than 25 days prior to the day of the special election.
+Such person must file the petition with the Department no later than 25 days prior to the day of the special election.